MrImmortal09/FOSS-Weekend-2024-Leaderboard/Maintainer.md

 ### Quality Bonus (Up to 10 pts):
 Additional points can be awarded based on PR quality:
 - **PR Description**: 2 pts (Clear and informative description)
-- **Quality of PR**: 2 pts (Well-structured, clean code, proper formatting, and follows best practices)
+- **Quality of PR**: 4 pts (Well-structured, clean code, proper formatting, and follows best practices)
 - **Commit Message**: 2 pts (Meaningful and concise commit messages)
-- **Use of Branch**: 2 pts (Proper branching strategy followed, e.g., feature branches, bugfix branches)
 - **Commit History is Clear**: 2 pts (No unnecessary commits, properly squashed commits when needed)

-## Practice Repositories
+## Repositories
-Practice repositories will be divided into two categories:
+Repositories will be divided into two categories:
 1. **Multiple PRs Allowed on a Single Issue**:
    - Multiple contributors can submit PRs for the same issue.
    - PRs will be closed after review, and points will be given accordingly.